anitaposch/learn-bitcoin/manuscript/950-back-cover.md

 "The best teachers are students.
 Since the first day that Anita popped up on my radar, she has been a curious and insightful researcher and promoter of Bitcoin's revolutionary technology.
 Gleaning wheat from chaff, she writes with the simplicity, clarity, and precision necessary for a complex topic demanding expertise in multiple disciplines.
 Sovryn is proud to sponsor the publication of (L)earn Bitcoin as part of our mission to make Bitcoin unstoppable." - **exiledsurfer, Founder, Parallele Polis, Comms Lead at SovrynBTC**

-IMAGE https://blot.im/cdn/blog_378314d0a9ec45bfa46b3bc7d3718410/_image_cache/701f2ed2-cede-4463-a146-ee28c92d2229.png

-Author description:
 "Anita Posch is one of the most productive and insightful German voices in the Bitcoin space.
 Her work makes Bitcoin approachable, understandable and compelling to those who are new to Bitcoin and helps them on their journey to become experts.
 In an environment filled with noise, her work is crystal clear and honest." - **Andreas M. Antonopoulos** author "Mastering Bitcoin" and "The Internet of Money"

+IMAGE https://blot.im/cdn/blog_378314d0a9ec45bfa46b3bc7d3718410/_image_cache/701f2ed2-cede-4463-a146-ee28c92d2229.png

+Anita Posch is a Bitcoin advocate, author, solopreneur and host of the Anita Posch show.
+She is a member of the board of Bitcoin Austria - an educational non-profit organization.